LordNoda/LNPlugin-Minecraft-Bukkit-Plugin/README.md

   - Executed with the /LNHelp command in-game
   - Returns configured help messages to the user (In config.yml)
   - Multi line support

+Easy MP Sleep
+  - Only one person is required to sleep to turn night to day

 Installation
   - Download latest LNPlugin.jar release